LCS2-IIITD/MSH-COMICS/README.md

-# Multi-modal Sarcasm Detection and HumorClassification in Code-mixed Conversations
+# Multi-modal Sarcasm Detection and Humor Classification in Code-mixed Conversations

 This repository contains the dataset and code for our paper: Paper Link